RAJA-072/Waste-Classification-ML-Project/README.md

 - **Dynamic Decision Logic**:
   - Implements a confidence threshold to ensure accurate predictions.
-  - Processes predictions over a time interval for better reliability.
+  - Processes predictions over a time interval for better reliability

 ---